StanleyChristianDarmawan/money-manager/README.md

 ```

+> ⚠️ For internal testing, we used temporary API keys.
 > ⚠️ This is for demo/testing only.
 Do not share API keys to others.

 ### 4. Run the App